thomasnib/Improving-Pesticide-Exposure/README.md

 │   ├── 1.
 Data Extraction                      <- Script to download or generate data.
 │   ├── 2.
 Data Preparation and Enrichment      <- Script to turn raw data into features for modeling.
 │   ├── 3.
 Spatial Interpolation                <- Script to interpolate wind directions.
 │   └── 4.
 Visualisations                       <- Script to generate graphs and figures used in reporting.
 │
+├── Poster
+│   ├── Thesis                                  <- Generated poster as PDF (Available on request).
+│   └── References                              <- References related to poster.
+│
 └── Thesis
     ├── Thesis                                  <- Generated report as PDF (Available on request).